borntofrappe/game-development/Practice/Minigames Box/README.md

 end
 ```

-The script is however devoted to the revolute joint.
-Two rectangles are included to define the pieces of the joint: a platform and a rotor.
+From this setup, two rectangles are included to define the pieces of the joint: a platform and a rotor.
 The idea is to fix the platform in the lower portion of the window, by way of the `static` type.
 The rotor, on the other hand, specifies a `dynamic` type, so that the object is able to rotate on the connected anchor point.

 ```lua
 platform.body = love.physics.newBody(world, WINDOW_WIDTH / 2, WINDOW_HEIGHT * 3 / 4)